-Iliria 9-Year school is situated in north area of Fushe Kruje Administrative Unit, Kruja Municipality specifically 4.5 km from Fushe Kruje Town centre.
-The school structure is positioned in the middle of a low-rise residential area, characterized by individual dwellings, and residential buildings 2-3 storeys high, with an average urban density.
+Zyber Sallaku 9-Year school is situated in north area of Manëz Administrative Unit, Durrës Municipality, specifically about 250 m from Manëz Town center.
+The school structure is positioned alongside the Road "Ali Beqja" on its left side, in the middle of a low-rise residential area, characterized by individual dwellings, and commercial buildings 2-3 storeys high, with an average urban density.
 The school can be accessed through an asphalted road.
+It is a 2-storey building, situated close to the Administrative Unit and the Health Center of this urban area.